JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 The goal is for all state to reside in a Step Function state machine, and the individual nodes in the graph, the States, to be stateless.
-In the early days of Step Functions that obviously meant Lambda Functions which are by nature stateless.
+In the early days of Step Functions that obviously meant Lambda functions which are by nature stateless.
 Now we can extend it to where Functions run stateless on Lambda or other longer running compute services.
 This is a natural process in serverless-first designs and AWS is making it